Sagrada Família surrounded by trees and visitors in Barcelona

 The difference between visiting Barcelona in September versus August is not just about crowds — it’s about cost:

-• Hotels: 30–50% cheaper in shoulder season.
-The 3-star Eixample hotel we stayed in: €95/night in September, €178/night in August.
-On 4 nights sharing a room: €332 saved.
+• Hotels: Often much cheaper in shoulder season.
+The 3-star Eixample hotel we stayed in was €95/night in September and €178/night in August.
+On 4 nights sharing a room, that difference would have meant €332 saved.

 • Experience: Sagrada Família at 9am in September feels completely different to 9am in August.
 The crowds are manageable rather than overwhelming.